 What Humidity should my Bathroom Fan be Set At?

 You should set your bathroom fan between the percentage relative humidity levels of 25% and 75%.
-This range of humidity setting is ideal for keeping your bathroom comfortable and free from molds.
+This range of humidity settings is ideal for keeping your bathroom comfortable and free from molds.

 If the amount of moisture in the air in your bathroom reduces drastically, then you will find it uncomfortable to stay in the space.
 Similarly, if the room’s air is highly humid, then molds would quickly grow on the walls and other surfaces.